| space |

 Thematically related designs and templates for the Tropical Resources Institute (Yale School of Forestry and Environmental Studies):

-A vector drawing for a recently published scholarly monograph.
-It came about because of a common circumstance, where an author had a drawing he had used in the past, however:
+A vector drawing [in new window] for a published scholarly monograph.
+It came about because of a common circumstance, where an author had a drawing used in the past, AND:

 - the drawing needed a few corrections or updates

-- text would not be clearly legible at reproduction size
+- text of the original would not be clearly legible at reproduction size

 While the original drawing could have been digitally touched up, by far the better and least expensive solution was to make a new vector drawing.
 This drawing incorporates technical illustration with typography; custom glyphs are incorporated in the font.

-Four sample original graphics (of many) to illustrate a coroprate report
+Four (of many) sample original graphics to illustrate a corporate report [both open in new windows]

 Generation of a concordance (as an index) from word and phrase lists supplied by the author or from proper names compiled by MetaGlyfix for the Yale University Southeast Asia Studies monograph series (see above) volumes #42 (Francis T. Seow), #46 (Robert L. Winzler), #47 (Ann Maxwell Hill), 48 (Gene Ammarell), and #49 (Maung Maung).